ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

 You need to tune the yaw rate controller by flying in AUTOTUNE mode and moving the rudder stick from side to side until the yaw rate tuning is reported as being finished.
+For optimal results, log examination and manual adjustment of axis tuning will sometimes be required, especially pitch and yaw tuning in order to get precise rolling circles.
+A future video on this optimization will be produced and posted in the ArduPilot YouTube channel.

 ## Use In AUTO Missions